Tacoma-Seattle Act Six Scholars

 Calling Diverse Emerging Leaders Who Love Their Community

 Act Six brings together diverse, multicultural cadres of young people who want to use their college education to make a difference on campus and in their communities at home.
-Scholars are actively recruited from across the region and chosen through a rigorous, three-phase selection process:
+Scholars are actively recruited from across the region and chosen through a rigorous, three-phase selection process.

 Eligibility